vadimgu/restedblogger/README.rst

   $ restedblogger -t

-As soon as a communication to blogger_ is required you will be prompted to enter your email and password.
-The email will be stored in the configuration file `./restedblogger.conf`.
+As soon as a communication to blogger_ is required you will be prompted to enter your email, password and select the blog.
+The email and the selected blog will be stored in the configuration file `./restedblogger.conf`.
 The password IS NOT stored and will be prompted on each interaction with the blogger_ site.

 Once you're satisfied with the results you can send the post ::